putuoka/c4it-blog/content/posts/csharp-tips/10-debug-assert/article.md

 updated: 2022-04-05
 ---

-Some times, while debugging, you want to check if the state of your code is still valid, or, at least, it corresponds to some expectations.
+Sometimes, while debugging, you want to check if the state of your code is still valid, or, at least, it corresponds to some expectations.

-A simple approach to this problem is to add an `if` statement with the condition you need to check, and placing a dummy instruction just to be marked with a breakpoint.
+A simple approach to this problem is to add an `if` statement with the condition you need to check and place a dummy instruction just to be marked with a breakpoint.

 ```cs
 [HttpGet]